boomboomllc/boomboomllc.github.io/tos.md

 permalink: /tos/
 ---

-# Terms of Use
+# Terms of Service

 **Effective Date:** 1/15/2025

 Welcome to **BoomBoom**!

-These Terms of Use (or "Terms") govern your access to and use of the platform, mobile app, websites, services, and other content (collectively, the "Service") provided by **BoomBoom LLC** ("BoomBoom", "we", "our", or "us").
-Please read these Terms carefully before using the Service.
+These Terms of Service (the "Terms") set forth the terms and conditions governing your access to and use of the platform, mobile application, website, services, and all related features, content, and functionality (collectively, the "Service") provided by BoomBoom LLC ("BoomBoom," "we," "our," or "us").

-By using or accessing the Service, you agree to be bound by these Terms, our Privacy Policy, and any additional guidelines or rules that apply to specific features or services.
-If you do not agree with these Terms, you must not use the Service.
+By accessing or using the Service, you acknowledge that you have read, understood, and agree to be bound by these Terms, our Privacy Policy, and any additional guidelines, rules, or policies applicable to specific features or services (collectively, the "Agreements").
+If you do not agree to these Terms or any part of the Agreements, you are prohibited from accessing or using the Service.

+Your continued use of the Service constitutes your acceptance of these Terms as updated or amended from time to time.
+It is your responsibility to review these Terms periodically to ensure ongoing compliance.

 ## 1. Acceptance of Terms